VedKathe/Calculator-Android/README.md

 # Retro Calculator App

-Welcome to the Retro Calculator App repository, where nostalgia meets innovation in the world of digital calculation!

 ## Overview

 The Retro Calculator App is a delightful homage to the vintage calculators of yesteryears, seamlessly blending classic design with powerful modern functionalities.
 With a visually appealing user interface reminiscent of retro calculators, this app brings a touch of old-world charm to the digital age.